Profiles of Candidates Scoring 650 on the GMAT | GMAT Talk

 What happens with Betty is that she’s got great instinct.
 She looks at a problem and she sees the quick way to solve it partially because a lot of her training isn’t formal and she doesn’t know all the rules or all the mechanics of the grammar or how the GMAT structures critical reasoning or reading comprehension or how exponents work but she’s got a good enough idea to use her high-level functioning skills to ‘bounce’ around to a path of success.

-Betty also does well and gets to a 650 but her gap is very different than Albert’s.
-Where Albert needs flexibility Betty just needs a refresh on the fundamentals.
-Given the fact that she’s already there with strong instincts and some basis in the fundamentals those fundamentals for Betty would be much easier to plug in.
+Betty also does well and gets to a GMAT 650 score, but her gap is very different than Albert’s.
+Where Albert needs flexibility, Betty just needs a refresh on the fundamentals.
+Given the fact that she’s already there with strong instincts and some basis in the fundamentals, those fundamentals for Betty would be much easier to plug in.

 As such she’s going to have a much shorter prep timeline than Albert even though they have the same score going into it.
 What’s more Albert’s going to have to focus on unlearning habits that he’s developed over years and years of training whereas Betty can lean into her habits.